MODern Lego Island

 Quality of Life and Gameplay Experience

 The keyboard and mouse handler has also been modernized and simplified.
 I took the opportunity to keep movement controlled by the arrow keys, as it was originally, while also adding WASD support, following modern gaming standards.
 Num 3 for skip animations and X for exit the game.
+The camera movement is now much smoother, though it still feels somewhat unnatural.
+Additionally,

 Mathematical engine and lights